1943 Detroit Lions season

 The 1943 Detroit Lions season was the franchise's 14th season in the National Football League.
 The team finished at 3–6–1, an improvement on their previous season's output of 0–11.
 They failed to qualify for the playoffs for the eighth consecutive season.
-Their 0–0 tie with the New York Giants in week 8 was the last scoreless tie in the NFL as of the end of the 2021 NFL season.
+Their 0–0 tie with the New York Giants in week 8 is the last scoreless tie in the NFL.